salesforcecli/CLI-Unification-demo/Strategy and Structure.md

 When designing CLI Unification we took the opportunity to improve the overall experience of using Salesforce CLI.
 We focused on consistency, discoverability/navigation, and speed with the following enhancements:

 * Spaces as a separator
-* Expanded help output, no need to go to the documentation
+* Expanded help output, with less need to go to the online documentation
 * Consistent standards on:
     * Tables
     * terminal output